MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### Site collection upgrades
 <a name="search"> </a>

 There are three options available for upgrading site collections.
-For more information, see [Upgrade a site collection to SharePoint Server 2016](../upgrade-and-update/upgrade-a-site-collection.md).
+For more info, see [Upgrade a site collection to SharePoint Server 2016](../upgrade-and-update/upgrade-a-site-collection.md).

 ### SMTP connection encryption
 <a name="smtpcon"> </a>